 This is important because events with groups of this size are intended for One Community once we have completed this 4th of the 7 villages planned.
 The North labyrinth is large enough to host and seat groups for concerts or other large outdoor events and the Entrance Hall, 2nd Floor Meeting/Public Events space, and rooftop spaces are also all large enough for groups and events of 100-300+ people.
 Each of the areas described could also be segregated to host a diversity of different events with food produced in the centrally-located kitchen to provide catered and self-serve dining for each event/group.

 There will be 8 multi-purpose massage/treatment rooms and 2 multi-purpose medical offices in the East wing of this village.
-All of these rooms will feature large sliding-glass doors providing natural light and beautiful views of the North or South landscaping.
-The North and South landscaping by these areas is also designed for use as massage space, meeting space, or other wellness activities and classes like Tai Chi, Qi Gong, Yoga, etc. Large indoor classrooms for these activities are available just down the hall (along with the public restrooms).
-Rooftop space is also available and easily accessible directly above for these activities.
-Like the Dining Hall and Labyrinth, the classrooms, outdoor, and rooftop spaces are designed to collectively host hundreds when desired.
+Each room will feature large sliding-glass doors providing natural light and beautiful views of either the North or South landscaping.
+The North and South landscaping by these areas is also designed for use as massage space, meeting space, or other wellness activities.
+Wellness and educational classroom spaces are also located just down the hall for maximum convenience and accessibility for related events or classes.

 Here is a concept render of one of the multi-purpose medical offices featuring open floor plans, ample natural light, and desks large enough for two people plus patients.